dwarvesf/handbook/faq.md

 * Do we have HR?

 We don’t have the HR department.
 We aim to build a flat and transparent organization where everything runs around the mission.
-The team takes care of hiring and training their team members.
+The Ops team takes care of hiring and training their team members.
 We only have an admin to take care of the paperwork.
 If you have any question, you can ask your team lead or the admin.

 * Which date will we receive the salary/paycheck/allowance?